rudeboybert/JSM2018_ecosystem/README.md

 ### 3:25 PM Streamline Your Class with RStudio — Garrett Grolemund, RStudio Inc.

-(Slides) RStudio’s free tools provide more than an ecosystem for doing data science; they provide an ecosystem for *teaching data science*.
+(Slides: [PDF](Grolemund/JSM-2018.pdf)) RStudio’s free tools provide more than an ecosystem for doing data science; they provide an ecosystem for *teaching data science*.
 RStudio Cloud provides an easy to access compute environment that your students can use from minute one – no downloads or installation required.
 You can use RStudio Cloud to create a shared class space stocked with projects to fork and data sets to use.
 Packed into RStudio Cloud is a curriculum of self-paced interactive tutorials that cover the basics of the Tidyverse, which frees you up to focus on teaching how to apply R to your subject area (the tutorials cover the same ground as *R for Data Science* and are written by its authors).
 You can create your own interactive web tutorials with the learnr package, which transforms R Markdown documents into shiny apps that let students write, run, and submit their own code for feedback.
 Supporting all of this is the Tidyverse, a clear, coherent system for doing data science in R that is easy to teach and easy to use.
 This talk will provide a quickstart to using these tools as a foundation for your own data science course.

   - Garrett Grolemund - Data Scientist at RStudio
   - Email: <garrett@rstudio.com>